alam0rt/journal/push.md

    of `node-exporter`, **PROMETHEUS** GETs the `/metrics` endpoint and injests it into its time series database. **PROMETHEUS**, being an absolute king decides it will only pull once every 15 seconds.

+Here we've lost our half-second resolution as we are only pulling every 15 seconds.
+We could turn this up to scrape every second, but the script which is on each **CUSTOMER MACHINE** only pushes every 15 seconds also.
+If this were to be changed, We'd have to deploy a new version of the monitoring client package, as configuration management can't be used (customer requirement, I tried to make a case for it but was rebuffed).

 So our time series will look like: